 Duplicolor is a well-known automotive paint available at auto parts stores.
 Because automotive sprays available in Europe (Motip) do give a good finish on polymer clay, I thought I’d see if the automotive clear coat spray we have here would work, too.
 Sadly, it doesn’t.
 It remains slightly sticky on all brands of polymer clay, never fully drying.
 It also scrapes off all brands of polymer clay quite easily.
 Not Recommended.

 U-POL #1 Clear

 U-POL #1 Clear is an automotive clearcoat that does NOT stay sticky on polymer clay.
 It sprays on without becoming gummy, it dries quickly, and can be recoated within 15 minutes.
 It dries to the touch in 30 minutes and has a smooth, high-gloss finish.
 I couldn’t scratch it from any of the six brands of clay that I tested it on.
 In addition, it is flexible after it dries, without any cracking or crazing.
 You can read more about U-POL in my full article here.
-Because I’ve only tested it for two months so far, I can’t comment on yellowing or long-term changes.
-Therefore, it’s Recommended with Caution
+I’ve seen no signs of it yellowing or turning sticky and it’s been 18 months so far.
+Therefore, it’s Recommended

 Recommendations by Clay Brand